 The snorkelling is that good in Caye Caulker, it feels like those who don’t scuba dive aren’t missing out on anything!
 But as divers, we know it’s a whole different experience to be hanging out under the surface, rather than on top of it.

 There are a ton of different scuba diving sites around the island, near and far.
 Diving in the local reef right near the island is obviously the closest, and therefore cheapest option.
-But we would suggest avoiding this, as it will be full of snorkelers.
+We would suggest avoiding this, as it will be full of snorkelers.

-If you branch out a little further without heading off on a full-day dive, Esmeralda (for sharks) and Spanish Bay (for epic coral walls) are popular sites.
+If you branch out a little further, Esmeralda (for sharks) and Spanish Bay (for epic coral walls) are popular sites but still not a full-day excursion.

 The further you go, understandably the higher the cost becomes due to the long distances travelled on the boat.
 But of course, the better the diving gets and the more pristine the reef systems become!

-Scuba diving inside the Great Blue Hole is top of the list of things to do in Caye Caulker for many scuba junkies.
+Scuba diving inside the Great Blue Hole is a bucket list dive for many scuba junkies.
 It’s a very long, very expensive day trip from Caye Caulker but an incredible experience (read more about that here).

-Closer, but still far enough to deter snorkellers, is the Turneffe Atoll, where you will find a number of different sites.
+Closer, but still far enough to deter snorkellers, is the Turneffe Atoll, where you will find several different sites.
 The Turneffe Elbow area is great for strong currents and drift dives, and Turneffe North has a variety of sites with rich corals, deep walls and diverse marine life.

-- When – you can dive all year round, and different seasons bring different marine life.
-But keep in mind, the wet season (~ May – November) can bring hurricanes and bad weather that can cancel boats at the last minute.
+- 🗓️ When – you can dive all year round, and different seasons bring different marine life.
+Keep in mind the wet season (~ May – November) can bring hurricanes and bad weather that can cancel boats at the last minute.

 12. Look for manatees

 Friends of Swallow Caye is a local not-for-profit organisation that lobbied for the sanctuary to be created in 2002 and continues to advocate for manatees within the community.
-Their office is located in Caye Caulker, and you can pop by and enquire about tours to Swallow Caye.
+Anda De Wata Tours runs an excursion to Swallow Caye most days.

 Boats visiting the area must be under a certain size to avoid collisions and possible injuries with the manatees.
 Once inside the shallow, sea grass-covered area, motors must be cut, and boats hand poled through the area.